Transfer of Property Act: Introduction and Important Definitions

 1. Immovable Property

 The Transfer of Property Act, 1882 has not defined this term.
 It only says that ‘immovable property’ does not include standing timber, growing crops or grass.
-The definitions given by the Act is neither comprehensive nor exhaustive and only excludes certain things, it becomes necessary to explore other Acts which have defined the term ‘immovable property’.
+The definitions given by the Act is neither comprehensive nor exhaustive and only exclude certain things, it becomes necessary to explore other Acts which have defined the term ‘immovable property’.

 Registration Act, 1908 defines ‘immovable property’ as follows –